cubee-cb/linux-vr-compat/README.md

     - This also has a free standalone version on both PICO and Quest, so not too big a deal in this scenario.
 - Vivecraft (Non-Steam game)
     - Version: 1.20.1-1.1.14-fabric on Quilt Loader
-    - Fails to locate installation path, presumably for SteamVR.
+    - When entering VR mode it fails to locate installation path, presumably for SteamVR.
         - According to [the FAQ](https://www.vivecraft.org/faq/#opencomposite), Vivecraft supports OpenComposite, but I'm not sure how to get it to find it or if recent updates (such as moving to Fabric) broke things.
 - Project Cars
     - Doesn't create a window, crashes shortly after Steam stops saying loading.
 - Museum of Other Realities
     - Crashes with a texture error after rendering the first logo, like Zenith.
+    - Using GE-Proton7-55 doesn't help.

 ## Untested
 Owned and/or willing to test.